andela-emabishi/document-management-system/README.md

 Dochero is a lightweight API built in the Javascript language that serves as the backbone for a document management system.

-Dochero allows and restricts access to documents stored using a permissions based,role based and access sharing framework.
+Dochero allows and restricts access to documents stored using a permissions based, role based and access sharing framework.

 The system abstracts its resources into the following:
 * Users